OliverHiltz-Perron/ScientificFraud/README.md

-# The business of scientific misconduct:
+# The business of scientific misconduct

-This repository contains a Python script designed to scrape data from a website 123mi.ru, a russian paper mill.
+This repository contains a Python script designed to scrape data from a website 123mi.ru, a Russian paper mill.
 It fetches and extracts data from a URL, processes the data, and finally saves the results to an Excel file.

 ## Features